giaphattram/kafka_python/README.md

 `/kafka/bashscripts/create_topic_and_push_data.sh`

 Note: Sometimes the script just takes forever to run even when you run it manually, most probably because the Kafka broker is no longer healhty.
-In this case please just remove the Kafka container with `docker rm --force $(echo $(docker ps | grep kafka_python_kafka) | cut -c1-12)` and run the docker-compose again with `docker-compose up --build`.
+In this case please just remove the Kafka container with `docker rm --force $(echo $(docker ps -a | grep kafka_python_kafka) | cut -c1-12)` and run the docker-compose again with `docker-compose up --build`.

 ### Scenario 2: The Kafka container fails to be created or fails to become healthy